afrind/moq-test/draft-afrind-moq-test.md

 ## Tuple Field 14: Test Variable Extensions

 This field specifies whether to include a test variable extension on every object in the track.
 The ID of the extension is 2 * field value + 1.
-The value of the extension is data.
+The value of the extension is random data.

+The default value indicates no variable extension is sent.

 ## Tuple Field 15: Publisher Delivery Timeout